CurtisAccelerate/ChatGPT-Local-Files/README.md

 A browser extension that empowers ChatGPT with true local project management: save, generate a diff and view in-line, apply partial line diffs, , run, edit, apply ChatGPT genned diffs, and reload files on your machine directly from the chat interface include a Wowrkspace commander for quick insert files into thte text area with file path and name meta-data.

+Challenges of LLM are solve tasks of:

+- Orchestration
+- Context
+- State management
+- Containment
+- Agency/automation
+- Ground-truthing

+Most AI code editors are focused on LOW ORCHESTRATION (high context) AI-coding.
+While ChatGPT is high orchestration (low context).

+This project aimes to bridge the gap and works excellent side-by-side Visual Studio by creating a HIGH orchestration HIGH context environment.

 ---

 ## 🚀 Quickstart